ThatCatDev/Kaimu/docs/src/content/docs/getting-started/installation.md

 ---
 title: Installation
-description: Detailed installation guide for Pulse
+description: Detailed installation guide for Kaimu
 ---

-This guide covers installing Pulse for development and production environments.
+This guide covers installing Kaimu for development and production environments.

 ## Development Setup